bacoords/cb-custom-modules/readme.txt

 The Beaver Builder team also has a great [breakdown](https://www.wpbeaverbuilder.com/knowledge-base/smooth-scrolling-buttons-icons-and-links/) of this technique with screenshots.

+= Can I get a custom module made for me or my client? =

+Of course!
+Visit our [website](https://www.cbcustommodules.com/request-module) to learn more about requesting a custom module.

+= Does CB Custom Modules work with Beaver Themer? =

+Yes!
+Most modules have Beaver Field Connections where appropriate.

 == Screenshots ==

 1. Poise Module Example